dgfitch/chocolatey-jmeter/README.md

 # JMeter Chocolatey package

 Just what it sounds like.
-For JMeter 2.12.
+For JMeter 2.13.
 Only adds JMeter itself to the path as a batch file... somewhat clumsy, but a start.

+Thanks to @micking for the fix so an extra cmd.exe doesn't start.

 ## JMeter releases